Improve banner for "background activity"

 The effect is that there's a single system which anything using background processes can use consistently.
 Not sure the details but would "something like this" work?

-#4 Updated by Phillip Davis over 3 years ago
+Updated by Phillip Davis about 7 years ago

 Not sure the details but would "something like this" work?